-Commemorates the formal establishment of the State of Israel, when members of the provisional government signed a Declaration of Independence in Tel Aviv.
-The original date in the Gregorian calendar was May 14, 1948.
-Although the main official ceremony takes place on Mount Herzl, Israel's national cemetery near Jerusalem, with speeches, dancers and fireworks, celebrations are organized across Israel, including military parades, air force flyovers, concerts and parties.September – First and second days of Tishri in the Jewish calendar: Rosh Hashanah (Jewish New Year, national holiday)
+Commemorates the formal establishment of the State of Israel, on May 14, 1948.
+Celebrations are organized across Israel, including military parades, air force flyovers, concerts, parties and religious events.September or October – First and second days of Tishri in the Jewish calendar: Rosh Hashanah (Jewish New Year, national)

 This autumn festival constitutes the first two days of Yamim Noraim, the ten “Days of Awe” or High Holy Days, a period spent in profound reflection and prayer that concludes with Yom Kippur.
 The sound of the shofar, made from a ram's horn, calls the faithful to pray at the synagogue.
-It is also a time for families to gather around a festive dinner table for a meal including special foods to celebrate the occasion.September/October – Tenth day of Tishri in the Jewish calendar: Yom Kippur (Day of Atonement, national holiday)
+It is also a time for families to gather around a festive dinner table for a meal including special foods to celebrate the occasion.September or October – Tenth day of Tishri in the Jewish calendar: Yom Kippur (Day of Atonement, national)

 This festival commemorates the rededication of the Second Temple in 165 B.C., when Jews successfully rose up against their Greek-Syrian oppressors in the Maccabean revolt.
 Lasting for eight days, it is celebrated with the lighting of candles (or the burning of oil) in a special eight-branched menorah, traditional foods, games and gifts.
 In Tel Aviv, all hotels, shops and government offices place menorahs in their windows.